itsnehagarg/CS476_Project/README.md

 * [Application screenshots and steps to use the app](#application-screenshots-and-steps-to-use-the-app)
 * [Contributors](#Contributors)

+## Audience
+The audience for this project would be organizations or individuals who want to assess the aptitude skills of potential employees or candidates.
+This project can also be useful for educational institutions to test their students' aptitude skills.
+The audience could also be developers who want to learn about building a web-based aptitude analyzer system or want to use this project as a reference for building similar systems.

 ##  👨‍💻 Contents - Features
 - Admin login/registration
 - Home page with a dashboard displaying user information and pending submissions